MatteoZambra/SM_ML__MScThesis/README.md

 # Emergence of Network Motifs in Deep Neural Networks

 ## Purpose
 This repo contains the code intended to support the developing process of my Master Degree Thesis.
-The same results are used in the article _Emergence of network motifs in deep neural networks_, linked at the end of this Readme.
+The same results are used in the article [_Emergence of network motifs in deep neural networks_](https://www.mdpi.com/1099-4300/22/2/204).

 ## Summary